As stated in Stellar Motions

 (Discussion of variable radial velocities, and their causes: lead-in to Spectroscopic Binaries)

-(discussion of radial velocities to determine the masses of stars, clusters of stars, and galaxies)
+(discussion of using radial velocities to determine the masses of stars, clusters of stars, and galaxies)

 Radial Velocities in the Universe